masterminds-kenya/social_network/checklist.md

 - [s] Can update data for existing Brand accounts
 - [ ] Update User & Brand to be the same user table
   - [ ] Default account insights history, 360 days.
-  - [ ] Export Influencer/Brand metrics to google worksheet.
+  - [x] Export Influencer/Brand metrics to google worksheet.
 - [ ] Pickle tokens
-- [ ] Keep a DB table of worksheet ids?
+- [n] Keep a DB table of worksheet ids?
-  - [ ] Will we have multiple report views?
+  - [s] Will we have multiple report views?
 - [s] DB Migration: Integrate flask-migrate?
 - [ ] Revisit method of reporting Campaign Results.
 - [ ] Revisit structure for ON DELETE, ON UPDATE,